cammiida/ProgramvareUtvikling/README.md

 summary of student performance.

 ## Technologies
-The Thoth website coded in HTML, CSS, JavaScript, uses the django framework with a sqlite database, and the node framework for real-time interactions.Question logic is enhanced using an open source natural language processing API.
+The Thoth website coded in HTML, CSS, JavaScript, uses the django framework with a sqlite database, and the node framework for real-time interactions.Question logic is enhanced using Language Understanding Intelligent Service (LUIS.ai) API from microsoft.

 ## Thoth
 Thoth was the ancient egyptian god of scholars, teachers, learning and balance.